Sunday, February 26, 2012

 I tried my best to take a picture of my Colour Riche Balm in Rose Elixir but my camera just wouldn't focus so I decided not to post pictures of it.
 Anyways, here are swatches of Peach Parfait (top) and Rose Elixir (bottom).

 Apologies for the bad lighting as well.
 The sun was setting and this was the best picture out of the different light settings I tried.
-Peach Parfait is a really nice peachy pink color, but I find that it has a ton of glitter in it that came feel a little gritty on the lips.
+Peach Parfait is a really nice peachy pink color, but I find that it has a ton of glitter in it that can feel a little gritty on the lips.
 I kissed my boyfriend one time when I had this lipstick on and his lips had glitter particles on them afterwards (oops).
 Rose Elixir is VERY sheer and I find that it has absolutely no color payoff on my lips.
 It is, however, very moisturizing so I use it on days whenever my lips are feeling dry and right before I put on a lipstick.
 It has a slightly greasy feeling, probably from the Argan oil, but it really doesn't bother me.
 The L'Oreal Balm was pretty expensive in comparison to other drugstore lip products and the fact that it really didn't have any color payoff made me kind of regret buying it.
 It's not a bad product, but I don't think I'd buy it or recommend it to anyone.

 Hope this review was helpful to some of you and leave any questions/comments below.